-If you are looking at this page, you probably are considering the use of Traditional Chinese Medicine (TCM) to treat psoriasis.
+TCM Psoriasis Treatment – If you are looking at this page, you may be considering the use of Traditional Chinese Medicine (TCM) to treat psoriasis.

 Traditional Chinese medicine is under-rated as a treatment for common skin conditions like acne, eczema and psoriasis, so this article should shed further light on how Chinese medicine is very helpful for treating diseases in dermatology, especially as it relates to a condition like psoriasis.